 - (1) TERM DEFINITIONS.
-WITHIN THIS SECTION: - (a) "DISTRICT" MEANS THE STATE OR ANY LOCAL GOVERNMENT, EXCLUDING ENTERPRISES. - (b) "ENTERPRISE" MEANS A GOVERNMENT-OWNED BUSINESS AUTHORIZED TO ISSUE ITS OWN REVENUE BONDS AND RECEIVING UNDER 10% OF ANNUAL REVENUE IN GRANTS FROM ALL COLORADO STATE AND LOCAL GOVERNMENTS COMBINED. - (c) "FISCAL YEAR SPENDING" MEANS ALL DISTRICT EXPENDITURES AND RESERVE INCREASES, EXCEPT FOR GIFTS, FEDERAL FUNDS, COLLECTIONS FOR ANOTHER GOVERNMENT, PENSION CONTRIBUTIONS BY EMPLOYEES AND PENSION FUND EARNINGS, RESERVE TRANSFERS OR EXPENDITURES, DAMAGE AWARDS, OR PROPERTY SALES. - (d) "PHASED-IN TAX" MEANS A TAX MEASURE THAT TAKES EFFECT IN INCREMENTS IN MORE THAN ONE FISCAL YEAR. - (e) "TAX MEASURE" MEANS ANY OF THE FOLLOWING: - (I) NEW TAX; - (II) TAX RATE INCREASE; - (III) MILL LEVY ABOVE THAT FOR THE PRIOR YEAR; - (IV) EXTENSION OF AN EXPIRING TAX; AND - (V) A TAX POLICY CHANGE DIRECTLY CAUSING A NET TAX REVENUE GAIN TO ANY DISTRICT. - (f) "TOTAL PROJECTED REVENUE FROM TAX MEASURES" MEANS THE TOTAL OF: - (I) THE REVENUE THAT A DISTRICT PROJECTS ANY PROPOSED TAX MEASURE WILL GENERATE IN THE FIRST FULL FISCAL YEAR AFTER THE TAX MEASURE IS TO TAKE EFFECT OR, IF A PHASED-IN TAX, THE REVENUE THAT THE DISTRICT PROJECTS WILL BE GENERATED IN THE FIRST FULL FISCAL YEAR AFTER THE FISCAL YEAR IN WHICH AN INCREMENT OF THE PHASED IN TAX TAKES EFFECT AND - (II) THE REVENUE THAT A DISTRICT HAS PROJECTED WILL BE GENERATED IN THE FIRST FULL FISCAL YEAR AFTER ALL OTHER TAX MEASURES THAT ARE TO TAKE EFFECT IN THE SAME FISCAL YEAR.
-AN INCREMENT OF THE PROPOSED PHASED-IN TAX WILL GENERATE IN THE FIRST FULL FISCAL YEAR AFTER THE INCREMENT IS TO TAKE EFFECT AND - (II) THE REVENUE THAT A DISTRICT HAS PROJECTED ALL OTHER TAX MEASURES THAT ARE TO TAKE EFFECT IN THE SAME FISCAL YEAR WILL GENERATE IN THE FIRST FULL FISCAL YEAR AFTER THOSE TAX MEASURES ARE TO TAKE EFFECT. - (2) ELECTION PROVISIONS.
-A TAX MEASURE THAT MUST HAVE VOTER APPROVAL SHALL BE DECIDED IN A STATE GENERAL ELECTION, A STATE ELECTION HELD ON THE FIRST TUESDAY IN NOVEMBER OF ODD-NUMBERED YEARS, OR A LOCAL DISTRICT ELECTION.
+WITHIN THIS SECTION: - (a) "ENTERPRISE" MEANS A GOVERNMENT-OWNED BUSINESS AUTHORIZED TO ISSUE ITS OWN REVENUE BONDS AND RECEIVING UNDER 10% OF ANNUAL REVENUE IN GRANTS FROM ALL COLORADO STATE AND LOCAL GOVERNMENTS COMBINED. - (b) "FISCAL YEAR SPENDING" MEANS ALL STATE EXPENDITURES AND RESERVE INCREASES EXCEPT, AS TO BOTH, THOSE FOR REFUNDS MADE IN THE CURRENT OR NEXT FISCAL YEAR OR THOSE FROM GIFTS, FEDERAL FUNDS, COLLECTIONS FOR ANOTHER GOVERNMENT, PENSION CONTRIBUTIONS BY EMPLOYEES AND PENSION FUND EARNINGS, RESERVE TRANSFERS OR EXPENDITURES, DAMAGE AWARDS, OR PROPERTY SALES. - (c) "PHASED-IN TAX" MEANS A TAX MEASURE THAT TAKES EFFECT IN INCREMENTS IN MORE THAN ONE FISCAL YEAR. - (d) "STATE" MEANS THE STATE GOVERNMENT, EXCLUDING ENTERPRISES. - (e) "TAX MEASURE" MEANS ANY OF THE FOLLOWING: - (I) NEW TAX; - (II) TAX RATE INCREASE; - (III) MILL LEVY ABOVE THAT FOR THE PRIOR YEAR; - (IV) EXTENSION OF AN EXPIRING TAX; AND - (V) A TAX POLICY CHANGE DIRECTLY CAUSING A NET TAX REVENUE GAIN TO THE STATE. - (f) "TOTAL PROJECTED REVENUE FROM TAX MEASURES" MEANS THE TOTAL OF: - (I) THE REVENUE THAT THE STATE PROJECTS ANY PROPOSED TAX MEASURE WILL GENERATE IN THE FIRST FULL FISCAL YEAR AFTER THE TAX MEASURE IS TO TAKE EFFECT OR, IF A PHASED-IN TAX, THE REVENUE THAT THE STATE PROJECTS WILL BE GENERATED IN THE FIRST FULL FISCAL YEAR AFTER THE FISCAL YEAR IN WHICH AN INCREMENT OF THE PHASED-IN TAX TAKES EFFECT AND - (II) THE REVENUE THAT THE STATE HAS PROJECTED WILL BE GENERATED IN THE FIRST FULL FISCAL YEAR AFTER ALL OTHER TAX MEASURES THAT ARE TO TAKE EFFECT IN THE SAME FISCAL YEAR AN INCREMENT OF THE PROPOSED PHASED-IN TAX WILL GENERATE IN THE FIRST FULL FISCAL YEAR AFTER THE INCREMENT IS TO TAKE EFFECT AND - (II) THE REVENUE THAT THE STATE HAS PROJECTED ALL OTHER TAX MEASURES THAT ARE TO TAKE EFFECT IN THE SAME FISCAL YEAR WILL GENERATE IN THE FIRST FULL FISCAL YEAR AFTER THOSE TAX MEASURES ARE TO TAKE EFFECT.. - (2) ELECTION PROVISIONS.
+A TAX MEASURE THAT MUST HAVE VOTER APPROVAL IN ADVANCE SHALL BE DECIDED IN A STATE GENERAL ELECTION OR A STATE ELECTION HELD ON THE FIRST TUESDAY IN NOVEMBER OF ODD-NUMBERED YEARS.